 While Lucy goes out to her garden in early May and just plants whatever she thinks her family will eat, this is the time of year I’m all about planning and prepping.
 I’ve done this in the past, but haven’t really talked much about it.
 I have a garden map all planned out and now it’s time to start seeds.
 But which seeds do I start and when?
 (Note: this is for US planting; it may be helpful for other areas of the world, but not guaranteed).

-A few years ago I discovered a website called PlantingByColor that was very helpful.
-Once you know when your last frost dates might be, you find the color that matches in their table.
+A few years ago I discovered a website called PlantingByColor that was very helpful (sadly, this website is no longer in existence).
+Once you know when your last frost dates might be, you find the color that matches their table.
 Just to be safe, I decided to go with the Green group in my planning.
 Some years, that seems optimistic.
 This year, I think we could have easily fit in the Yellow group – since 90%+ of our snow is melted and it’s only the beginning of March with no snow in sight!

 Once your color has been determined, you just follow the color schemes to determine when you need to start seeds indoors, when they can be transplanted and when to plant directly outdoors.
 There is a planting schedule measured in weeks, or you can view everything for your color group.

 Now, if you’re checking up on me, the Green group actually could have started 4 weeks ago (Spring – 13).
 The week of March 8-14 is Green group’s Spring – 9 (that’s Spring minus 9 weeks).
 Spring-9 shows that I should be starting things like broccoli, chives, kale, parsley, etc. indoors.
 Also, it indicates that I can start a new plant this week: peas! (they like the cold) So I may be a bit behind on some of the other plants (but still within the ideal time-frame), but right on time for peas.